gameriot/AMZNtrackr/README.md

 # AMZNtrackr

-Allows user to search for an item on Amazon (done) and add to their watch list (pending).
+Allows user to search for an item on Amazon (completed) and add to their watch list (pending).
 Users will be notified when there is a change in price.